 Additionally, a Capital One poll of small business owners found that about 33% of small business owners report “student loan debt has negatively impacted their ability to scale or grow their business.”

 When you started your business, your student loan debt was likely a determining factor when you considered taking on the risk of launching a new business.
-Given the percentage of the population managing student loans, it could also significantly stifle creativity and innovation in the American economy.
+Given the percentage of the population managing student loans, it could also significantly stifle creativity and innovation in the economy.

-Five tips to manage student loan repayments for business owners
+5 tips to manage student loan repayments for business owners

 As intimidating as student loan debt may be, millions of small business owners like you are successfully navigating it.